 Cortical thickness and parenchymal thickness measurements differ.
 Cortical thickness is taken from the outer capsule to the base of the pyramid.
-The normal size range is 7-10mm.
+The normal size range is 7-10mm (Hansen et al., 2016).
 The parenchymal thickness is taken from the outer capsule to the border of the sinus fat.
 The measurement should be taken in LS at the mid-pole (or where it is at its thinnest), taking care to avoid any hypertrophied column of Bertin.
-The lower limit of normal parenchymal thickness is 10mm.
+The lower limit of normal parenchymal thickness is 10mm (Penny., 2018).